MaastrichtU-IDS/UM_KEN3140_SemanticWeb/README.md

 [Install Docker](https://docs.docker.com/get-docker/) to run JupyterLab with Java in a container.
 We use the Docker image defined at https://github.com/MaastrichtU-IDS/jupyterlab

-To run the notebooks in this repository locally, first clone the directory:
+To run the notebooks in this repository locally, open a Bash terminal, or PowerShell on Windows, and clone the directory:

 ```bash
 git clone https://github.com/MaastrichtU-IDS/UM_KEN3140_SemanticWeb.git